monsonite/MINT/README.md

 # MINT

-A Minimal INTerpreter in Z80 assembly language for the RC2014 Micro and other simple Z80 systems such as the TEC-1.
+A Minimal Interpreter in Z80 assembly language for the RC2014 Micro and other simple Z80 systems such as the TEC-1.

 ## What is MINT ?